Medicare & Medicaid

 Such carelessness with terminology “creates a lot of confusion and sets patients up for frustration, because they come with an expectation and what we deliver is not always aligned with their expectations,” Dr. Hopkins said.

-“In order for Medicare to pay for annual wellness visits, they have to be at least 365 days apart” Dr. Candler said.
+“In order for Medicare to pay for annual wellness visits, at least 11 full months must have elapsed,” Dr. Candler said.

 “What the annual wellness visit does is it combines all the recommendations that doctors and other scientists have for how to stay healthy.
 We like it as that bookmark or placeholder to do some of those reminder things,” she said.
 “But the reason that one year is a good frequency for it is because a lot of screening tools work best at specific frequencies.”